edkrueger/eco395m-2022-fall/homeworks/1-homework.md

 ## Problem 1 - (10 points)
 You'll commit your first file to GitHub.

 We'll grade this problem by checking if the file exists on GitHub and if it was added with a commit through the git CLI.
+We'll check for commits on the `main` branch.

 a) Create a file at the top of your repository with "Hello World" in it by running: `echo "Hello World" > hello.txt`